Specs / Specs

 2. matrix-fanout

 Executes the same command across N shards.
-Each shard is an independent child Workflow with its own check-run annotation.
-Result: one parent check that’s green only if all shards pass.
+Each shard reports its own exit code; the parent check is green only if every shard passes.
+Under the child-Workflow backing each shard is an independent child Workflow with its own check-run annotation.

 Inputs: